 Brexit and social insurance payments

 An agreement on social security was signed by Ireland and the United Kingdom on 1 February 2019.
 Under the terms of the agreement, all existing arrangements with regard to recognition of, and access to, social insurance entitlements will be maintained in both jurisdictions.
 This means that the rights of Irish citizens living in Ireland to benefit from social insurance contributions made when working in the UK will be protected and vice versa.
-However, the Agreement has not yet been ratified.
 Read more about Combining social insurance contributions from abroad.

 Brexit and the Senior SmartPass

 After Brexit, Senior SmartPass holders will still be able to travel in Northern Ireland on the bus and train.
 Read more about Free Travel in Ireland.